 To disable Anthos Config Management on a single cluster, run the following command:

-gcloud beta container hub config-management unmanage \ --project=PROJECT_ID \ --membership=MEMBERSHIP_NAME
+gcloud beta container fleet config-management unmanage \ --project=PROJECT_ID \ --membership=MEMBERSHIP_NAME

 Replace the following: